-With the above caveats in mind, the use of a combined reference, subcortical white matter, or other stable "amyloid poor" regions proximal to target regions may be advised, depending on the radiotracer, for longitudinal studies and for measurement of amyloid in subjects near the threshold of positivity.
+The With the above caveats in mind, the use of a combined reference, subcortical white matter, or other stable "amyloid poor" regions proximal to target regions may be advised-, depending on the radiotracer (radiotracer dependent), particularly for longitudinal studies and for measurement of amyloid in subjects near the threshold of positivity.
 A cross check across reference regions can also be used to screen for reference region reliability.